4th Pandanet Go Latin American Team Championship Rules

 (2) A team consists of at least 5 players and maximum 8 players plus a team captain (which can be a player also).

-(4) All players must be citizens of the country they represent.
+(4) All players must bear the nationality of the country they represent.

-(5) National players must be registered and presented to the league manager by each team captain at the beginning of the season no later than January 13th.
+(5) National players must be presented to the league manager by each team captain at the beginning of the season no later than December 16th.

-(8) Teams that in at least two rounds have one player missing won’t be eligible to play the final round.
+(10) Teams that in at least two rounds have one player missing won’t be eligible to play the final round or to ascend to League A.

-(9) All team members shall play at least one game over the season.
-Teams that don’t follow this rule won’t be eligible to play the final round.
+(11) All team members shall play at least one game over the season.
+Teams that don’t follow this rule won’t be eligible to play the final round or to ascend to League A.

-(10) Team captains will be able to change only one player of the team throughout the season by previously informing the league coordinator.
+(12) Team captains will be able to change only one player of the team throughout the season by previously informing the league manager.

 4 Playing on the internet